Global Lie-Tresse theorem

-Differential invariants play an important role in solution of the equivalence problem for geometric structures (K\"ahler and Einstein metrics, projective and conformal structures, webs etc) and integration of differential equations.
+Differential invariants play an important role in the solution of the equivalence problem for geometric structures (K\"ahler and Einstein metrics, projective and conformal structures, webs etc) and integration of differential equations.

-Their investigations has origin in the works by Lie, Tresse and Cartan, with later advances by Sternberg, Kobayashi, Chern and Tanaka to name a few.
+Their investigations have origin in the works by Lie, Halphen, Tresse and Cartan, with later advances by Sternberg, Kobayashi, Chern and Tanaka to name a few.
 This includes the theory of representations and the structure of infinite pseudogroups \cite{C$_1$,SS,GS$_1$,Kum,RK}.

-Structure description of the algebra of differential invariants, in spite of the recent interest and progress, was mainly micro-local or was limited to locally free and un-bounded actions \cite{Th,KJ,KL$_3$,OP,Man}.
+Structure description of the algebra of differential invariants, in spite of the recent interest and progress, was mainly micro-local or was limited to locally free and un-constrained actions (i.e.\ action on the whole space of jets), see \cite{Th,KJ,KL$_4$,OP,Man}.